 Welcome back manly men of manly oils – and also a shout to the lovely ladies of oil that also read these posts (I may have got in a little trouble recently).
 It is time for another fun post today based on how essential oils smell – from a male perspective of course.
-You see I was doing some critical and life changing research the other day for this site and I kept asking my beautiful wife about the aromas of the oils, how they smelled and what they worked well with and she questioned ever so delicately how I can write about oils if I don’t know how they smell.
-My response was that I smell so many oils in a week that it is hard to keep up… Then, on that very same day we took delivery of a new oil blend we purchased that really did not smell great.
+You see I was doing some critical and life changing research the other day for this site.
+I kept asking my beautiful wife about the aromas of the oils, how they smelled and what they worked well with.
+She questioned ever so delicately how I can write about oils if I don’t know how they smell.
+My response was that I smell so many oils in a week that it is hard to keep up… Then, on that very same day we took delivery of a new essential oil blend we purchased that really did not smell great.
 Annnnddd another post idea was hatched!

 One of the things I do really like about essential oils is that they are different for each person.
 Some like the aromas of some and others not.
 Some find them useful for some things and others not.
 So with that in mind there will be no deep scientific research today – just the aromas as I see them – well, smell them.
-I may however continue with my usual categorisation of some of them as manly versus unmanly oils.
+I may however continue with my usual categorization of some of them as manly versus unmanly oils.
 If they are florally, they are unmanly – fact!
 This doesn’t necessarily mean that the smell is no good, just not manly.
 I also haven’t included every essential oil there is… Mainly because we don’t have them but as usual, I will update this post as new oils find their way into the Man Versus Oils household.

 Anyway, lets take a journey down the path of essential oil aromas and apologies in advance to some of the oils for their, ummm, less than flattering odorous reviews…

 Oh, and do you want an insight into the amazingly scientific processes we undertake in the man versus oils household to come up with the descriptions below?
 Watch here – but be wary, there is some extremely rigorous testing on display…